-If you look at the national data, you see a big difference between Maryland, Washington, D.C., and Virginia and the rest of the country.
+If you look at the national data, you see an enormous difference between Maryland, Washington, D.C., and Virginia and the rest of the country.
 What is the common thread?
 Contributory negligence is still the law in all three jurisdictions.

 As I have said before, I love seeing these different verdicts in Maryland each month.
-It is always interesting to see different lawyers that you know and see what kind of cases they had and how they fared.
-What diminishes the value of Metro Verdicts, in my mind, is the turn around time.
+It is always interesting to see different lawyers that you know and see what cases they had and how they fared.
+What diminishes the value of Metro Verdicts, in my mind, is the turnaround time.
 I have a case in this month’s edition that I tried 6 months ago.
-It does not diminish the quality of the information but in the Internet era, it is not quite as enjoyable to read stale news.
+It does not diminish the quality of the information, but in the Internet era, it is not as enjoyable to read stale news.